anzbert/rusty_link/README.md

 - The `create` functions for abl_link and session_state have been renamed to `new` to make the API more Rust-intuitive.
 - Functions have been implemented as methods on either the `AblLink` or the `SessionState` struct.
 - Delete functions have been added to delete previously set `num_peers`, `start_stop` and `tempo` callbacks.
+- Includes a Rust port of the Ableton Link [HostTimeFilter](https://github.com/Ableton/link/blob/master/include/ableton/link/HostTimeFilter.hpp), which can be used in the audio callback to align the sample clock to the host clock.
+See the `link_hut` example for details.

 ## Known Issues

+- The Example with sound has been implemented with [cpal](https://crates.io/crates/cpal) for cross-platform audio support.

 - I am not a professional Developer or expert in C++ or Rust, so any help with updates and corrections of my work are welcome.

-- The Example with sound has been implemented with [cpal](https://crates.io/crates/cpal) for cross-platform audio support.
-Compatibility depends on cpal and my possibly dodgy use of it.
-Help is appreciated.
-Especially with sample and host timings, since that stuff is tricky :)

 ## Feedback